kteender/kteender.github.io/about.md

 I'm in L.A.
 I come from somewhere around Champaign, Illinois.

-On the side, I develop CGI-augmented fortune-telling techniques.
+On the side, I develop CGI-augmented fortune-telling acts.
 Fortune-telling has a rich history as interactive entertainment.
 The history of American animation overlaps substantially with fortune-telling in the context of vaudeville and traveling carnivals.

 Request my CV or to get in touch with me via <a href="mailto:kt@ktcg.art?subject=contact from KTCG ART">kt@ktcg.art</a>.
 <!--